decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-**Doctelligence** is an open-source, peer-to-peer blockchain protocol designed to decentralize AI training.
-It empowers users to retain control over their data and identity, operating independently of central authorities, all within a secure and transparent network.
+Doctelligence is an open-source, peer-to-peer blockchain protocol that decentralizes AI training and transforms the web of data architecture.
+It enables users to retain control over their data and identity, rewards them financially, and fosters new economies, all while operating independently of central authorities within a secure and transparent network.

 At the heart of **Doctelligence** are two entities created to derive value and support the network: